TheJacksonLaboratory/acm-bcb-singularity2021/section_03.md

 1) Biology
 2) Chemistry
-3) Math/Statisics
+3) Math/Statistics
 4) Programming Languages.
 ...

 Build a container to suit your needs.
 	Include only the software and data that is needed.
-        Compnenets in the os the system is built upon won't change.
+        Componenets in the OS the system is built upon won't change.

 Install specific software versions.
-	Version of releases are important for reproducability of results.
+	Version of releases are important for reproducibility of results.
         Stability of pipelines.